networktocode/network-importer/docs/extensibility.md

 ### Create a new adapter

 All adapters must implement the `load` method.
-The load method is called during the initilization process and is expected to load all the data from the remote system into the local cache, following the Models defined.
+The load method is called during the initialization process and is expected to load all the data from the remote system into the local cache, following the Models defined.

 ```python
 from network_importer.adapters.base import BaseAdapter